Wandalen/wTools/module/core/genfile/docs/invariant/006_documentation.md

 ### Invariant Statement

 The `readme.md` must include a quick start guide and at least one end-to-end workflow example.
 All public items must have doc comments.
-All documentation examples must compile and run. `RUSTDOCFLAGS="-D warnings" cargo test --doc --all-features` must produce zero warnings.
+All documentation examples must compile and run.
+Doc-test validation must produce zero warnings.

 ### Enforcement Mechanism

-`#![deny(missing_docs)]` in `src/lib.rs` enforces doc comment coverage at compile time. `cargo test --doc` validates all doc examples.
+A compile-time lint enforces doc comment coverage on all public items.
+Doc-test validation ensures all documentation examples compile and run.
 README is manually reviewed for completeness during release.

 ### Violation Consequences